segmentio/segment-docs/src/connections/destinations/catalog/shareasale/index.md

 When you toggle on ShareASale in Segment, this is what happens:

-+ Our CDN is updated within 45 minutes.
-Then our snippet will start asynchronously loading ShareASale tag onto your page.
++ The Segment CDN updates in about 45 minutes, and starts asynchronously loading ShareASale tag onto your page.
 This means you should remove ShareASale's snippet from your page.
 + Your ShareASale sidebar will begin appearing for your team.

 ShareASale is a destination that is only supported on the client-side.